Book review: The Barbed-Wire University by Midge Gillies

 While some men did undoubtedly make daring escape bids, for hundreds of thousands of other prisoners, the battle against captivity was fought by a more mundane brand of courage which involved turning their camps into a hive of physical and mental activity.

-The amazing story of how creativity and ingenuity became the key to survival for POWs takes centre stage in Midge Gillies’ inspirational and humbling account of servicemen who turned to sport, recreation and learning to alleviate fear and uncertainty.
+The amazing story of how creativity and ingenuity became the key to survival for POWs takes centre stage in Midge Gillies’ inspirational account of servicemen who turned to sport, recreation and learning to alleviate fear and uncertainty.

 Drawing on her own father’s experiences in a European camp and the testaments of other resilient survivors, Gillies’ moving and revealing book takes us from a nine-hole golf course built between huts at a German camp to the Thailand-Burma railway where doctors improvised risky surgical techniques to save men’s lives.